SRvSaha/CoWinVaccineSlotFinder/README.md

 Enjoy and feel free to Star the Repo, if it could help you in any way!

-## FAQs

-- What should be the Configuration Changes is I want to book for 18 & Above Category (which includes 45+ as well)
-> `Configuration Should Be "MinAgeLimit": 18, "MaxAgeLimit": 100 in appSettings.json`
-- What should be the Configuration Changes is I want to book for 18-44 age group (which includes only 18 to 44 Age)
-> `Configuration Should Be "MinAgeLimit": 18, "MaxAgeLimit": 45 in appSettings.json`
-- What should be the Configuration Changes is I want to book for 45 & Above age group (which includes only specificially for 45+)
-> `Configuration Should Be "MinAgeLimit": 45, "MaxAgeLimit": 100 in appSettings.json`

 ### For Developers or Curious Minds:

 If you have Visual Studio installed, go ahead an Clone the Repository, Open the SLN file, Make changes in  `appsettings.json`, Ctrl + F5 and Boom!